 17 years have passed since the last hotel opened its doors in Downtown Jacksonville.
 After years of sitting on the sidelines, downtown’s hotel dry spell is about to come to an end.
 According to Tourism Economics, boutique hotels made up a quarter of all hotel rooms under construction in the country in 2017.
 Seen as cost effective expansion into up-and-coming areas that aren’t overpriced and popular for their authenticity with travelers, boutique hotels opening in second-tier destinations have become a mainstream of the hotel industry.

 By the end of 2019, projects involving Hotel Indigo, Hyatt Place, Courtyard by Marriott, Residence Inn by Marriott, and La Quinta Inn & Suites could all be under construction, with four of the five listed being located in the heart of the Northbank.
-This cluster of bedrooms housing hundreds of guest ready to spend money in downtown’s restaurants, bars and retail storefronts will bring an extra level of pedestrian scale vibrancy that hasn’t been seen in the area since the closer of downtown’s flagship department stores.
+This cluster of bedrooms housing hundreds of guests ready to spend money in downtown’s restaurants, bars, and retail storefronts will bring an extra level of pedestrian scale vibrancy that hasn’t been seen in the area since the close of downtown’s flagship department stores.

 4. Rail Yard District Activity Heats Up